Caulfield Classic

-The Caulfield Classic, raced as the Neds Classic due to sponsorship and registered as the Norman Robinson Stakes, is a Melbourne Racing Club Group 3 Thoroughbred horse race held under set weights conditions, for horses three years old, run over a distance of 2000 metres.
+The Caulfield Classic, raced as the Sportsbet Classic due to sponsorship and registered as the Norman Robinson Stakes, is a Melbourne Racing Club Group 3 Thoroughbred horse race held under set weights conditions, for horses three years old, run over a distance of 2000 metres.
 It is held at Caulfield Racecourse in Melbourne, Australia on Caulfield Cup day in October.
-Prizemoney is A$200,000.
+Prizemoney is A$240,000.